 My Beet and Mango Salad with Walnuts is a a gorgeous fusion of savoury and sweet, enhanced with a delicate dressing.
-It is an homage to an appetizer salad I ate at a restaurant called Galleria in Cambridge, England.
-Our son is in the process of relocating to Cambridge, so it is a place I’ve been spending a lot more time recently.
+It is an homage to an appetizer salad I discovered at a restaurant called Galleria in Cambridge, England back in 2018.

-The Galleria is an independent restaurant located at the foot of Magdalen Bridge with views over both St John’s and Magdalen College.
+The Galleria is an independent restaurant located at the foot of Magdalen Bridge with lovely views over both St John’s and Magdalen College.
 The menu is modern fusion, so you can enjoy everything from Moroccan and Indian inspired dishes, to innovative seafood, delicious pasta and great steak.
-I’ve eaten at The Galleria twice.
-Both times I have ordered their Beetroot and Mango Salad with Walnuts and Pomegranate Seeds.
+I’ve eaten at The Galleria on many occasions since that first visit over three years ago, and I order this salad almost every time.

 Beet and Mango Salad with Walnuts is Good for You

-My Beet and Mango Salad with Walnuts is also full of healthy ingredients.
+My Beet and Mango Salad with Walnuts is full of healthy ingredients.
 Beets and mango contain vitamins, minerals, antioxidants and fibre, as do walnuts, which also contain omega-3 fats.
 Pomegranates are considered a super food, a rich source of antioxidants equal to green tea and red wine, and they also contain potassium.
+If, like my husband, you do not care for pomegranate seeds, you don’t have to use them.
+However I love the colour they add to the salad, as well as their bright, juicy flavour.

 Perfect for Entertaining